DmytroY/spark2aks/README.md

 ```
 az login
 ```

-## Usefull tips
+## Data
-we will have access to Azure blob from pyspark console if we start pyspark this way:
+Create Azure storage account and put your data to the blob container so we can acess it from pyspark console.
+Just start pyspark this way:
 ```
 pyspark \
   --conf spark.hadoop.fs.azure.account.key.<acc>.blob.core.windows.net=<key> \